Bira/octopus-carnival/_drafts/wir-mm-4e-bat.md

     - wir
 ---

-Bats are tinier nocturnal mammals who feed on fruit and other tiny animals... but those aren't the bats we're talking about here.
+Bats are tinier nocturnal mammals who feed on fruit and insects... but those aren't the bats we're talking about here.
 These bats are proper monsters.

 ## The Lore